Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 #### What makes a good research question?

 A good research question will focus on a single topic.
 It should not encompass other topics or be two questions veiled as one.
-A focussed, specific research question will allow you to get much more from your statistics.
-The question must have specific, measurable independent and dependent variables.
+A focussed and specific research question will allow you to get much more from your statistics.
+The question must have measurable independent and dependent variables.
 A research question should also be useful/relevant, achievable, based on objective metrics, and free from any assumptions.

 #### What happens if you don't have a research question?

-What happens when you don't have a specific research question, but you have data?
-In this situation, several techniques are commonly applied to draw initial insights which can then be used to generate a research question.
-The research question generated from these exploratory analyses can then be tested (using statistics) to assess whether the results are likely to be the occurring by chance.
+What happens when you have data, but you don't have a specific research question?
+In this situation, several techniques are commonly applied to draw out initial insights which can then be used to generate a research question.
+The research question generated from this exploratory analysis can then be tested (using statistics) to assess whether the results are likely to have occurred by chance.
+These exploratory techniques include things like PCA, data mining, and clustering methods.

+## 2. Statistical Inference

+Statistical inference is the process of drawing conclusions about a population based on a smaller subset of that population known as a sample.